umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 Which real-world control problems would this archetype be useful for?
 If we think about multi-stage pipelines whose future states depend on the frequencies of entity types which exist at each stage, the following real-world examples come to mind:

-- User interface journeys [@lomas2016interface] across a population of users.
-- Simulations of logistics pipelines, e.g., organised supply chains [@yan2022reinforcement], humanitarian aid distribution pipelines [@yu2021reinforcement], hospital capacity planning [@shuvo2021deep], etc.
+- Logistics problems, e.g., organised supply chains [@yan2022reinforcement], humanitarian aid distribution pipelines [@yu2021reinforcement] and hospital capacity planning [@shuvo2021deep].
-- Data pipeline optimisation problems [@nagrecha2023intune].
+- Software development and engineering improvements, such as frontend user interface journeys [@lomas2016interface] across a population of users or backend data pipeline optimisation problems [@nagrecha2023intune].

-Within this topological archetype there will also be other categories to think are applicable:

-- Types of observation that can be made about the state.
-- Types of action that can be taken by an agent.
-- Types of agent?
-How frequently do these actions get taken?
-On what part of the state?

-Types of actor in this archetype:

-- supply/relief chain controller and hospital logistics manager and data pipeline controller 1. modify the relative flows between different pipeline stages
+Observations of the pipeline stage state histogram archetype in the real world typically take the form of either partial or noisy detections of the entity stage transtition events in time and/or the frequency counts in the stage itself.
+Actors in systems which require this archetype could be a supply/relief chain controller, hospital logistics manager, data pipeline controller or even software engineer.
+In all cases, interactions with these systems would likely be directly modifying the relative flows between different pipeline stages.

 The _centralised entity interactions archetype_ refers to simulation components which divide the representation of the system state into a collection of 'entity states' and some 'centralised state' upon which interactions between entities can depend.
 The graph connection structure is hence a star configuration where every entity state is connected to the centralised state, but not necessarily to each other.
 We have provided a rough schematic for the structure of this archetype below.